dimagi/abdm-python-integrator/README.md

         # Implement interface 'HRPAbhaRegisteredCheck' as defined in 'integrations.py'
         # If this check is not needed, skip this setting or set the value to None.
         'HRP_ABHA_REGISTERED_CHECK_CLASS': None,

+        # OPTIONAL setting.
+Default value is 'abdm_integrator.celery_app'.
+        # Should point to Celery App
+        'CELERY_APP': 'abdm_integrator.celery_app',

+        # OPTIONAL setting.
+Default value is None which mean celery default queue would be used.
+        # Queue to be used for running async operations for some of Gateway Facing APIs
+        'CELERY_QUEUE': None,
     }
     ```